Barnum & Ringling, Inc.

-Barnum & Ringling, Inc. is a 1928 Our Gang short silent comedy film directed and co-produced by Robert F. McGowan.
-It was the 74th Our Gang short to be released, the short's title is a tongue-in-cheek reference to the Ringling Bros. and Barnum & Bailey Circus.
+Barnum & Ringling, Inc. is a 1928 Our Gang short silent comedy film, the 74th in the series, directed and coproduced by Robert F. McGowan.
+The short's title is a reference to the Ringling Bros. and Barnum & Bailey Circus.

 Plot

-The gang are living in a posh and fashionable Ritz-Biltmore hotel.
-They decide to stage a circus with their motley collection of dressed up pet animals, which soon gets out of hand when the circus animals escape and begin roaming in and around various hotel rooms, causing chaos throughout the hotel.
+The gang are living in the posh and fashionable Ritz-Biltmore hotel.
+They stage a circus with their motley collection of clothed pet animals, but chaos ensues when the circus animals escape and roam in and around various hotel rooms.